RenderKit/embree/doc/src/api.md

 these buffers, however, some restrictions apply.
 Index buffers always store 32 bit indices and vertex buffers always store single precision floating point data.
-The start address ptr+offset and stride always have to be aligned to 4 bytes on Xeon CPUs and 16 bytes on Xeon Phi accelerators, otherwise the `rtcSetBuffer` function will fail.
+The start address ptr+offset and stride always have to be aligned to 4 bytes on Xeon CPUs and 16 bytes on Xeon Phi™ accelerators, otherwise the `rtcSetBuffer` function will fail.
 For vertex buffers, the 4 bytes after the z-coordinate of the last vertex have to be readable memory, thus padding is required for some layouts.